 2. Number of students in 30 class rooms in a school are given below.
-Construct a frequency distribution table for the data with an exclusive class interval of 4 (students).
+Construct a frequency distribution table for the data with a exclusive class interval of 4 (students).

-- Class intervals in a grouped frequency distribution are given as 4 11, 12 19, 20 27, 28 35, 36 43. (i) Write the next two class intervals. (ii) Write the class boundaries of all classes. - 4.
+- 3. Class intervals in a grouped frequency distribution are given as 4 11, 12 19, 20 27, 28 35, 36 43.
+Write the next two class intervals. (i) What is the length of each class interval? (ii) Write the class boundaries of all classes, (iii) What are the class marks of each class? - 4.
 In the following grouped frequency distribution table class marks are given.